Help support Phase 2 of Ubuntu’s COVID response today.

 Signed partnership with Boxer Superstores to have food parcels pre-packaged, freeing up resources and clearing the way for us to reach more households.

-Ubuntu distributed R500K of PPE to local clinics and began facilitating training for health facilities in the Port Elizabeth area.
+Ubuntu distributed R500K of PPE to local clinics and began facilitating training for health facilities in the Gqeberha area, formerly known as Port Elizabeth.

 Spikes in domestic violence were observed throughout our area.
 Ubuntu provided much-needed remote psychosocial support to 70 at-risk clients.

 Second PPE and equipment distribution to 10 clinics, serving over 10,000 community members.
 Nurses tearfully recounted to us their fear and inability to safely do their jobs.

 Scaled up food distribution program to include 3,520 households, each containing a month-long supply of hearty foods and essential health supplies.

 Food parcels included fresh fruit and vegetables, milk, maize meal, baked beans, pilchards, salt, cooking oil, rice, pasta, teabags, soap, bleach, PPE, and sanitizer.

 Thanks to additional funding, we increased our food distributions to 4,000 households (30,000 people), reaching our target and providing much-needed stability and relief to our community.